-Some writers would argue that the comma itself is an adequate separation and would omit the comma in sentences where the two clauses are short and balanced.
+Some writers would argue that the conjunction itself is an adequate separation and would omit the comma in sentences where the two clauses are short and balanced.
 If in any doubt, I would use a comma as doing so cannot be wrong in this situation.

 AND Of all the coordinating conjunctions, 'and' is the most common and the one where the use or otherwise of the comma is possibly most troublesome.
 The comma is needed if the 'and' is used to connect two independent clauses.

 Paul went to Kenya for his holiday, and Steve went to Dorset.